SakanaDev/HackUPC2025-Seat-Cupra/README.md

 - 3D Model Integration: Replace images with Three.js
 - Voice Commands: "Hey CUPRA, how do I open the trunk?"
 - Multi-language Support: Use Gemini's multilingual capabilities
+- Implement "Drive it" button: Interactive view of the car

 ---